goedelsoup/gensonnet-rs/book/content/plugins/external-plugins.md

 +++
-title = "External Plugin System" description = "Learn how to create and use external plugins to extend Gensonnet-rs functionality" weight = 10
+title = "External Plugin System" description = "Learn how to create and use external plugins to extend Gensonnet functionality" weight = 10
 +++